nestor-gm/ruql/README.md

 Drag-and-Drop questions
 ------------------------------------------------------

 This type of questions is only supported in the HTML Form renderer.
-The syntax is similar to the fillin questions.
+The syntax is similar to the fill_in questions.
 It's compatible with his optional arguments.
 The only restriction is that all the answers must be strings or numbers: